Bonnie Stoll: Life and career

-Stoll was born and raised in Stamford, Connecticut, the daughter of Jewish parents Lila (Velcoff 1926–2021) and Herbert Stoll (1926–2005).
+Stoll was born and raised in Stamford, Connecticut, the daughter of Jewish parents Lila (née Velcoff, 1926–2021) and Herbert Stoll (1926–2005).
 She has an older brother, Barry, and a younger sister, Robin.
 Stoll graduated from Rippowam School in 1970 and the University of Connecticut in 1975 with a degree in Physiology.
 For a short time she taught at the high school level and coached field hockey.
 She decided to pursue a different career path and moved to California, where she settled in Los Angeles.
 There she became a professional racquetball player and personal trainer.

 Her success encouraged her to become an entrepreneur and she had further success through her partnership with Diana Nyad.
 Stoll and Nyad met at the Stamford Racquetball Club where Stoll was a head pro instructor.
 The two created an athletic coaching company called BravaBody, which included fitness videos and tutorials.
 Stoll and Nyad have matching tattoos that say Ishin-denshin (以心伝心).
 During an interview with Oprah Winfrey, Nyad said the tattoos symbolize how she and Stoll can communicate without speaking and how important that connection is for personal training/athletic coaching.

 Stoll also has an interest in art and photography and owns a large personal collection of artwork.